Gigabit per second to Kilobit per second Converter

 Gigabits per second (Gbps) is used to measure very high data transfer rates:

-• Local Area Network (LAN) Backbones: Used for high-traffic links within corporate networks or data centers.
+- Local Area Network (LAN) Backbones: Used for high-traffic links within corporate networks or data centers

-• Data Center Networking: Standard for server-to-server communication and connections to storage area networks (SANs).
+- Data Center Networking: Standard for server-to-server communication and connections to storage area networks (SANs)

-Common Uses for kilobits per second
+When to Use kilobits per second

 Kilobits per second (kbps) is frequently used to measure the speed of data communication links: